 March 27, 2017 04:09 pm — Young physicians often defer to more experienced colleagues when there are differing opinions.
 The problem, writes Peter Rippey, M.D., is that sometimes the more experienced physician is wrong.Full Story »

 As We See It: Voices From the AAFP

 Like what you read in As We See It?
 Beg to differ?
 Have an issue you think As We See It should address?
-E-mail your ideas -- and your letters to the editor -- to email@example.com.
+E-mail your ideas to email@example.com.
 Or, take advantage of the comments feature shown on each story page to air your views.

 More "As We See It" News